-Caption: The original reactant molecule, resting on a flat silver surface, is imaged both before and after the reaction, which occurs when the temperature exceeds 90 degrees Celsius.
+Reactant and Product Molecules (image) DOE/Lawrence Berkeley National Laboratory Caption The original reactant molecule, resting on a flat silver surface, is imaged both before and after the reaction, which occurs when the temperature exceeds 90 degrees Celsius.
 The two most common final products of the reaction are shown.
 The three-angstrom scale bars (an angstrom is a ten-billionth of a meter) indicate that the reactant and product molecules are about a billionth of a meter across.
 Credit Lawrence Berkeley National Laboratory and University of California at Berkeley Usage Restrictions with credit as given Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.